Find out a little about TAP's history visiting our Museum.

 A few months later, on 29 January 2010, the new premises of the Air Museum at Granja do Marquês, Sintra, opened to the public, thanks to a three-way partnership between the Ana-Aeroportos, Air Force and TAP Portugal museums.

 The second phase of the renovation work began around two years later.
-Now that the restoration has been completed, the new Air Museum exhibition area will be reopening on 29 June 2012.
+Now that the restoration has been completed, the new Air Museum exhibition area reopened on 29 June 2012.

-The collection on display will recount the history of military and civil aviation in Portugal.
+The collection on display recounts the history of military and civil aviation in Portugal.
 Visitors will be able to see 40 aircraft, including a TAP DC3, simulators, engines and other exhibits.
 A panel of photographs in the main hangar tells the story of 100 years of aviation in Portugal.

-The Pioneer Room will also be opened to the public.
-It will display items associated with the Portuguese aviators who were pioneers in the progress of aviation.
+The Pioneer Room is open to the public.
+It displays items associated with the Portuguese aviators who were pioneers in the progress of aviation.

-The Air Museum also boasts a library of 5,000 works that are available to the public for consultation.
-And to contribute to the museum's education service, the Multimedia Room sponsored by Sintra Municipal Council will also be opened on that day.
+The Air Museum also boasts a library of 5,000 works that are available to the public for consultation and to contribute to the museum's education service, there is also the Multimedia Room sponsored by Sintra Municipal Council.

 While TAP's exhibition area will be at the Air Museum in Sintra, the TAP Documentation Section and Museum Archives will remain in the TAP enclosure adjacent to Lisbon Airport.
 By appointment, visitors will be able to consult documentation as diverse as flight logs, photographs, manuals and advertising material.